millidavids/lumen/readme.md

   * If you'd like to see the log output you can attach to consolidated logs with `docker-compose logs` (`ctrl + c` to exit)
 7. Now visit the application in your browser at the docker-machine's IP (i.e. `192.168.99.100`)
 8. `docker-compose stop` to stop the application

+<span style="color: red;">Change database credentials and set an application key before developing a new application from this base foundation</span>